A fundamental differential system of Riemannian geometry: The natural exterior differential system on

 Now let us see an application which was found before the present construction of the natural exterior differential system of a Riemannian manifold.
-We shall need to refer to concepts of ${\mathrm{G}}_2$ geometry, which the reader may follow e.g. in \cite{Joy}.
+We shall need to refer to concepts of ${\mathrm{G}}_2$ geometry which the reader may follow e.g. in \cite{Joy}.

-In \cite{AlbSal1,Alb2} it is proved that the total space of the unit tangent sphere bundle $SM_1\rr M$ of any given oriented Riemannian 4-manifold $M$ carries a natural ${\mathrm{G}}_2$-structure.
-The structure led us to introduce the 3-forms $\alpha_0,\alpha_1,\alpha_2,\alpha_3$, precisely by formula \eqref{alpha_i}, and to deduce the respective structural differential equations.
-The space is now called \textit{${\mathrm{G}}_2$-twistor} or \textit{gwistor space}, due to similar techniques of twistor space, and its fundamental structure 3-form is shown to be
+In \cite{AlbSal1} it is proved that the total space of the unit tangent sphere bundle $S_1M\rr M$ of any given oriented Riemannian 4-manifold $M$ carries a natural ${\mathrm{G}}_2$-structure.
+The structure led us to introduce the 3-forms $\alpha_0,\alpha_1,\alpha_2,\alpha_3$,

+and to deduce the respective structural differential equations.
+The space is now called \textit{${\mathrm{G}}_2$-twistor} or \textit{gwistor space}, due to similar techniques of twistor space, and its fundamental structure 3-form is proved to be the case $t=0$ for the following variation of $\mathrm{G}_2$-structures on $S_1M$ keeping the Sasaki metric, cf. \cite{Alb2013b}:

-This incursion in exceptional Riemannian geometry is rather fortunate with the Hodge dual of $\phi$.
-The structure form $\phi$ is coclosed (a well-known condition which originates the ${\mathrm{G}}_2$ structure to be called cocalibrated) if and only if the given Riemannian manifold $M$ is Einstein.
-We aim today for a complete study of the tensors $\calR\alpha_0,\calR\alpha_1$.
+This incursion within exceptional Riemannian geometry is rather fortunate with the Hodge dual of $\phi$.
+The structure 3-form $\phi_0$ is coclosed (a relevant ${\mathrm{G}}_2$ condition since it originates a calibration) if and only if the 4-manifold $M$ is Einstein.